How to become an accountant

 Chartered accountants are finance professionals who provide advice and expertise to individuals, companies and organisations across all sectors seeking to achieve their financial and strategic objectives.

-To become a chartered accountant, you'll need to undertake in-depth accountancy training, pass professional exams with a recognised industry body such as the ICAEW or ACCA, and ensure your skills are kept up to date.
+To become a chartered accountant, you'll need to undertake in-depth accountancy training, pass professional exams with a recognised industry body such as the ICAEW or ACCA, and ensure your skills are current.

 Read more about becoming a chartered or chartered certified accountant.